vbd/Fieldnotes/booklist.md

 ## Self organisation, thinking
+- :hot_pepper: The Study Skills Handbook: https://www.amazon.de/Study-Skills-Handbook-Bloomsbury/dp/1350421278/
+I read the 4th edition.
+Imho the best book to start.
+Covers topics like some of the other books mentioned here, but not in the same depth.
+But it's more than enough to get you started.

 - Make it Stick: The Science of Successful Learning: https://www.amazon.de/Make-Stick-Science-Successful-Learning/dp/0674729013/
 - How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers: https://www.amazon.de/gp/product/1542866502/